 - Salt and pepper, to taste

-- Slice chicken breasts into 1 inch cubes.
+- Slice chicken into thin 1/2 inch thick strips.
 Place in a medium-sized bowl and toss with salt, pepper, and olive oil.
-Skewer chicken with vegetables of your choice.
-I like red onion and cherry tomatoes.
+Skewer about 2-3 strips of chicken per skewer.

-- Heat up grill to medium-high heat and baste grates with olive oil.
+- Heat up the grill to medium heat, clean grates well, and baste with olive oil.

-- Grill kebabs for about 12-15 minutes, turning clockwise until each side is golden and fully cooked through.
+- Grill skewers for about 3-5 minutes per side or until chicken is fully cooked through.